naveen675/naveen675/README.md

-- ⚡ Process is Important than result because if you follow the process in a right way then result will be at your door step
+- ⚡ Focus on process instead of results
 - Stay high and Hungry.Consistency matters

 <p align="center">